ok-borg/borg/README.md

 ![cruft guaranteed](https://img.shields.io/badge/cruft-guaranteed-green.svg) [![Travis CI](https://api.travis-ci.org/crufter/borg.svg?branch=master)](https://travis-ci.org/crufter/borg)

 Borg was built out of the frustration of having to leave the terminal to search for bash commands.
-Its succinct output also makes it easier to glance over sources
+Its succinct output also makes it easier to glance over multiple snippets of code.

 This is how it looks like: